 Even the lower dosed prescriptions paired with Tylenol or aspirin, albeit seemingly harmless, detox symptoms can still occur.
 The effect is compounded on those already experiencing opiate dependency and it’s these addicts that are most prone to seek out and misuse the drug.
 This is because the effects of opiate detox are so severe, that those suffering often will behave out of character to relieve the symptoms.

 Addiction to Opiates

 Most people that take it recreationally for the first time, don’t even realize that they have had their first exposure to the dangers of opiates.
 Anyone who has read the news understands that the epidemic of opiate addiction is a real and dangerous problem that takes lives every day.
 Small dosage opiates are just as dangerous as street drugs because their dosage is usually misunderstood by those using it, perceiving the drug as safe since it comes from a pharmacy.
 Codeine abuse will almost always lead to the continued use of opiates and at higher and higher doses.
 Opiate detox is dangerous and should be done under the supervision of trained professionals.
-If you or someone you know is experiencing issues with codeine use, we at Evoke Wellness MA can help you.
+If you or someone you know is experiencing issues with codeine use, we at Evoke Wellness at Cohasset can help you.
 Addiction only gets worse.